The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Results

 Secondly, in Figure \ref{fig:fsat}, we show the fraction of satellite galaxies in each \deltamzr\ subsample.
 At low stellar masses (\mstar$<10^{10}$\msun), the satellite fraction is significantly enhanced for the most metal-rich subsamples, while at higher stellar masses there is no strong dependency of satellite fraction of \deltamzr.
 This result is perfectly consistent with the expectations from equilibrium galaxy models: \citet{dave12} make the argument that satellite galaxies are expected to have lower gas content and higher metallicities than centrals at fixed mass, because gas accreted onto the system goes preferentially to the centres of the halos, bypassing the satellites.

-To check whether the results of Fig. \ref{fig:SF_corr} are entirely caused by these variations in the satellite fraction, we calculate the correlation function for central galaxies only, and report the two-halo relative bias values in Table \ref{tab:SF_bins} and Figure \ref{fig:bias}; the amplitude of the bias is reduced, but there is still a statistically meaningful result for the highest and lowest \deltamzr\ bins.
+To check whether the results of Fig. \ref{fig:SF_corr} are entirely caused by these variations in the satellite fraction, we calculate the correlation function for central galaxies only, and report the two-halo relative bias values in Table \ref{tab:SF_bins} and Figure \ref{fig:bias}.
+The amplitude of the bias is reduced, but there is still a statistically meaningful result for the highest and lowest \deltamzr\ bins.

 In summary, as shown in Fig. \ref{fig:bias}, we find that at fixed stellar mass, galaxies with the highest metallicities are significantly more clustered than average.
-This effect is partly caused by a significantly higher fraction of satellite galaxies amongst these metal-rich galaxies, but the result holds when considering only central galaxies.
+This effect is partly caused by a significantly higher fraction of satellite galaxies amongst these metal-rich and gas-poor galaxies where environment-specific processes such as stripping and strangulation are at play, but the result still holds when considering only central galaxies.
 Conversely, galaxies with the lowest metallicities at fixed stellar mass are the least clustered.
 For galaxies within the 1$\sigma$ scatter of the MZR, there is a mild trend between metallicity and clustering amplitude for low mass galaxies (\mstar$<10^{10.0-10.5}$\msun), especially on one-halo scales.

 For high mass galaxies (\mstar$>10^{10}$\msun), there is no correlation between \deltamzr\ and clustering.
 In the next section, we investigate what might instead be responsible for the scatter of the MZR at high masses.